Which inners are best, feather or polyfibre?

 Decorative cushions

 Decorative cushions have been around for centuries and were often embellished with jewels and other precious items.
-In fact, in Egypt, the more bejewelled cushions you had displayed indicated the amount of you had.
+In fact, in Egypt, the more bejewelled cushions you had indicated the amount of wealth you had.
 So more was better in this case, but that's not always true today.
 Decorative cushions come in various sizes, shapes, fabrics and designs.

 They're also filled with a variety of different materials.
 The most expensive type of filling is down feathers, which have been used for centuries.
 In olden times when down feathers weren't affordable, chicken feathers made a great choice.
 Today, we use a wide variety of man made materials such as polyfibre.
 From polyester stuffing that tends to flatten easily, to foam, man-made synthetics have taken the cushion market by storm.
 Even latex, natural shredded rubber and other natural fillers are part of the mix.